Google Pixel 8a vs Samsung Galaxy A35 5G

 Which one is better?

-The Google Pixel 8a is the better buy for most people - its 7 years of software support crushes the Samsung Galaxy A35 5G's 4 years.
+The Google Pixel 8a is the better buy for most people - its unmatched 7-year software support crushes the Samsung Galaxy A35 5G.

 Who should buy each?

-Choose the Samsung Galaxy A35 5G if: you need a larger screen for media consumption, you want longer battery life for all-day use, or you prefer expandable storage for more apps and media.
+Choose the Samsung Galaxy A35 5G if: you prefer a larger screen for gaming, need a longer battery life for extended use, or want a more affordable option with expandable storage.
 (6.6" display, 5000 mAh battery)

 Conclusion